matthewmueller/array/Readme.md

 # array

-A more vocal array mixin
+A more vocal array mixin.

+Properly mixes an event emitter into your arrays, without modifying `Array.prototype` and leaving all the original functionality intact.

 ## Example